 This series introduces IT engineers from abroad who are working in Japan.
-In this installment, we introduce Isaac, an IT engineer from the UK.
+This time we introduce Isaac, an IT engineer from the UK.

 Japan is an Asian country far from the UK.
 Why did Isaac take an interest in Japan, and why did he choose Japan as the place to start his career as an engineer?